-Choosing topics for speaking and listening
+Choosing topics for speaking and listening to improve communication and reasoning skills.

 What makes a good topic for speaking and listening?